WOA-Project/WOA-Deployer-Lumia/.github/ISSUE_TEMPLATE/bug_report.md

 Please note that this is a **WoA Deployer** issue tracker, use this issue tracker only for the WoA Deployer related bugs.

-Please open ticket in [WOAProject forum](https://www.woaproject.net/viewforum.php?f=17) for anything else, such as:
+Please open ticket in other repositories for anything else, such as:

 - Reporting bugs of other tools, drivers, etc.
 - Asking for help